Sparse random matrices and Gaussian ensembles with varying randomness: Introduction and Motivation

 Restating the GUE in this way allows for a better comparison with the SYK model.
 As was mentioned above, with fixed value of $q$, the SYK model has only ${}_N C_q\sim O(N^q)$ random couplings.
 In addition we note that in the SYK model, eq.(\ref{varsykq}) the variance (for a fixed value of $q)$ is taken to scale as $1/N^{q-1}$, to ensure that the model has a good large $N$ limit.
-This is very different from the GUE where, as mentioned above, besides including all powers of $q$ we also take the variance to be independent of $q$.
-A key difference in the resulting behaviour as was emphasised above, between the GUE and the SYK model at fixed $q$, is in the low energy dynamics, which for the $\psi^q$ case arises from the dynamics of the Schwarzian mode.
-More recently, as has been discussed in \cite{Berkooz:2018jqr,Lin:2022rbf}, even when $q$ is not fixed but instead scales like $N^a$, where $a\le 1/2$, as $N\rightarrow \infty$, one continues to get the Schwarzian mode and its low-energy dynamics.
-At $q=N^{1/2}$ there are $O(N^{\sqrt{N}\over 2})$ number of random couplings.
-It is not clear using analytic techniques what happens when the number of random couplings becomes even bigger.
-Here we are finding that when the number $n$ becomes sufficiently big, $n>n_c \sim L^{1.5}\sim 2^{0.75 N}$, the behaviour is of GUE type with no Schwarzian dynamics.
-For $n<n_c$, but still much bigger that $O(N^{\sqrt{N}\over 2})$, the behaviour changes and is qualitatively different from the GUE.
-Unfortunately, with the limitations of our analysis, we are not able to establish the precise nature of the low-energy behaviour, in particular whether or not a Schwarzian mode is present for such values of $n$.
+This is very different from the GUE where, as mentioned above, besides including all powers of $q$ we also take the variance to be independent of $q$. {A key difference in the resulting behaviour as was emphasised above, between the GUE and the SYK model at fixed $q$, is in the low energy dynamics, which for the $\psi^q$ case arises from the dynamics of the Schwarzian mode.
+In appendix \ref{quadbosnmodel} we show that the Schwarzian continues to arise when $q\sim N^a$, with $a<1/2$.
+The case $a=1/2$ was discussed in \cite{Berkooz:2018jqr,Lin:2022rbf}, in which case there are $O(N^{\sqrt{N}\over 2})$ number of random couplings.
+When $\lambda=q^2/N$ is small it was shown that one gets Schwarzian dynamics in this theory while for $\lambda$ being large one gets the GUE.
+This might have suggested at first glance that GUE like behaviour would to continue for higher values of $a$, beyond $a=1/2$, since in those cases $\lambda\rightarrow \infty$, when $N\rightarrow \infty$.

+We have not analysed the behaviour while changing $a$ systematically.
+Instead in our study we vary the number of random couplings, $n$.
+We find that when $n$ becomes sufficiently big, $n>n_c \sim L^{1.5}\sim 2^{0.75 N}$, the behaviour is indeed of GUE type with no Schwarzian dynamics.
+But for $n<n_c$, while still being much bigger than $O(N^{\sqrt{N}\over 2})$, the behaviour changes and is qualitatively different from the GUE.
+Unfortunately, with the limitations of our analysis, we are not able to establish the precise nature of the low-energy behaviour, in particular whether or not a Schwarzian mode is present, for such values of $n$.

 At the other extreme, in terms of having less randomness, one can take the $\psi^q$ theory, for fixed $q$, as discussed in \cite{Xu:2020shn} and reduce the number of couplings by setting some of them to vanish at random.
 It was found, as we will also review in appendix \ref{quadbosnmodel}, that as long as the number of couplings present still grows like $N^\alpha$, with $\alpha>1$, {\it i.e.}, the number of couplings grows faster than a linear power of $N$, the low-energy theory will be due to the Schwarzian mode.
 Together, these results imply that the Schwarzian dynamics at low energies is in fact quite universal - arising for any fixed value of $q$, or in double scaling limits as long as $q\le \sqrt{N}$, and persisting in any of these cases even with vastly reduced randomness as long as the total number of couplings present are of order $N^{(1+\epsilon)}$, for $\epsilon>0$.
 What happens when the randomness is reduced even further, so that the number of couplings grows only linearly with $N$?
 The local SYK model is an example of such a situation.
 Our analysis suggests that interesting differences set in, in the linear case.
 In particular, our analysis suggests that the Schwarzian mode is absent.